mattsherwood87/CoNNECT/docs/source/administration/booking.rst

 MRI Scheduling through wright.edu is as follows:

-Step 1: Start by going to the `CoNNECT laboratory website <https://science-math.wright.edu/lab/center-of-neuroimaging-and-neuro-evaluation-of-cognitive-technologies>`__.
+#.
+Start by going to the `CoNNECT laboratory website <https://science-math.wright.edu/lab/center-of-neuroimaging-and-neuro-evaluation-of-cognitive-technologies>`__.
 The introductory CoNNECT page should look like :numref:`booking step1`.

 .. _booking step1: